markjacyntho/DBpediaSpotlightForMashup/README.md

     5. complete output RDF file path (local path only).

     With approval (y) means the user will be asked for approving (y) or not (n) each extracted DBpedia resource, improving the accuracy.
 Without approval (n) means the extraction and linking will be completely automatic (some wrong DBpedia resources may appear).
     The syntax of the input RDF file is determined by the content type (if an HTTP request), then the file extension if there is no content type.
-The permitted sintaxes and corresponding file extensions are: RDF/XML (.rdf), TURTLE (.ttl), and N-TRIPLES (.nt).
-Other file extensions will raise an error with message "Content is not allowed in prolog".
+The permitted syntaxes and corresponding file extensions are: RDF/XML (.rdf), TURTLE (.ttl), and N-TRIPLES (.nt).
+Other file extensions will raise an error with the message "Content is not allowed in prolog".
-    The sintaxe of the output RDF file is also determined by the same file extension correspondence.
-Nevertheless, if an unknown file extension is used, the sintaxe will be RDF/XML.
+    The syntax of the output RDF file is also determined by the same file extension correspondence.
+Nevertheless, if an unknown file extension is used, the syntax will be RDF/XML.
     A Windows executable file (spotlightLinker.exe) and runnable JAR (JavaSE-11) file  (spotlightLinker.jar) are provided in the releases of the application.

     To illustrate the use of the application, two examples are available: